- Home

 Sometimes there are multiple people willing to give a kidney to the same recipient.
 The hospital then takes several factors into account to determine who is the best match.

-Donating to someone you do not know
+Donating to someone you don't know

-Do you want to give a kidney to someone you do not know?
+Do you want to give a kidney to someone you don't know?
 That is called an altruistic donor.
 You donate anonymously: the donor and the recipient remain unknown to each other.
 Is this something for you?
 Then you can register at a transplant hospital (UMC).
 Your kidney will then go to someone on the waiting list.
 As an altruistic donor, you can also participate in the cross-over program.

 - The donor may not receive money for the donation.